Tuesday, March 28, 2023

 Share

-While carbon neutral may sound like a relatively new advent to address the ever-increasing threat of climate change, it’s actually a concept that’s been around since the 1970s, when the EPA’s Clean Air Act went into effect.
+While “carbon neutral” may sound like a relatively new advent to address the ever-increasing threat of climate change, it’s a concept that’s been around since the 1970s, when the EPA’s Clean Air Act went into effect.
 The Clean Air Act was aimed at fighting pollution, namely carbon dioxide (CO2), and protecting the ozone layer.
+These days, we hear it more than ever as corporations and governments alike announce plans to reduce emissions and become carbon neutral.
+We also hear about net-zero goals — often by the same entities.
+So what does any of it mean and is it really making a difference?

-To understand what carbon-neutral means, we have to first understand what carbon offsets are.
+To understand what carbon-neutral and net-zero mean, though, it’s helpful if we first understand what carbon offsets are.

 What are carbon offsets?

 In its simplest terms, carbon offsets are methods used to reduce carbon emissions.
 Most often, this is not directly related to the emissions being produced.
-In other words, an energy company doesn’t need to do anything different in how it sources or burns coal or oil to benefit.
-To offset, it can fund projects like reforestation efforts, soil remediation, or atmospheric carbon capture that have nothing to do with its own emissions.
-But, by supporting these projects, it keeps the planet’s carbon in balance.
-It’s a bit like putting a golf ball in a cookie jar to offset the weight of the missing cookie.
+In other words, an energy company doesn’t need to do anything different in how it sources or burns coal or oil to benefit; Taylor Swift can still fly her private jets all across the planet.
+To offset, the carbon offender can fund projects like reforestation efforts, soil remediation, or atmospheric carbon capture that have nothing to do with curbing their own emissions.
+But, by supporting these projects, the theory is it keeps the planet’s carbon in balance.
+It’s a bit like putting a golf ball in a cookie jar to offset the weight of a missing cookie, and our planet is a highly disappointed five-year-old.

 Not much happened with the concept of offsets from the 1970s until 1989 when the first carbon offset project happened in Guatemala as part of Applied Energy Services’ effort to offset emissions for one of its coal power plants in Connecticut.
 The company financed an agriforest in the Central American country, kickstarting the concept of a carbon market that the Kyoto Protocol in 1997 helped make mainstream.